Pyramid of the Magician: Architectural styles

 The earlier phases of the Pyramid of the Magician were constructed in the Puuc style: rather bare on the lower part and very ornate at higher levels.
 Early Puuc architecture included roof crests, inclined friezes, and an absence of mosaic decoration.
 Later Puuc styles were marked by the use of limestone in construction, often with smooth wall surfaces; plaster (stucco) finishes; masks and other representations of the rain god Chaac; and the prevalence of styling along horizontal lines.
 The sides of the pyramid were once thought to be adorned with different colored stucco, each color representing a direction.

 Chenes design was prevalent in Late Classic Mayan construction, characterized by doorways surrounded by a single creature mask, with the entrance serving as the mouth.
 The façades of Chenes multi-chambered structures are often divided into three parts, with the center portion either projecting or receding from the rest of the façade; the chambers are typically adorned with Chaac masks.
 Chenes characteristics are found throughout the upper temples of the pyramid.

 Restoration and contemporary status

 The Pyramid of the Magician remains the central tourist attraction in the Uxmal complex.
 Modern facilities can be now found at the entrance, immediately in front of the pyramid; including a cafeteria, souvenir shop, and restrooms.
 There is also a small museum and auditorium.
 The site is open between 8am and 5pm, with a sound and light show, presented in both English and Spanish, every evening.
 The Pyramid of the Magician is the focal point of the show.
+The ratio of the base 69/49 is 1.4 which means the Maya probably used two intersecting circles of radius one, giving a very close approximation to the ellipses formed by the base of the pyramid.
+Two circles of radius one intersecting at the center of each other equals a circle to circle ratio of 1.5 which is closely associated with the Geometric construction of Phi and Euclid's introduction of the Vesica Pisces.
+Moreover, a ratio of 1.4 makes the "Golden Ratio".